pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 1. Follow the instructions [here](/docs/Flash_from_Tx.md) to upload the firmware using your radio

 ## Upload via USB
-In order for the module to be correctly identified in Windows it is necessary to install drivers.
-This only needs to be done once.
+In order for the module to be correctly identified it is necessary and only once to do some operations based on your operating system.

 ### Install the Maple USB drivers
 ##### Windows 7 or newer: